Marjory00/CarparkApp/README.md

+# 🏢 CarparkApp
-# 🏢 Apartment Visitor Log Application
+## Apartment Visitor Log Application

 This is a simple, browser-based application designed to replace outdated paper logbooks with a digital system for tracking visitors, deliveries, and contractors entering and exiting a residential or apartment complex.
 It uses basic HTML, CSS, and JavaScript with browser storage (`localStorage`) for a quick and easy deployment.